 Feedback control provides a versatile tool for a wide range of applications in science and technology \cite{WisemanMilburn_book}.
 In particular, in the research arena of high-precision measurement and control of quantum systems, feedback control has achieved suppression of quantum noise \cite{Inoue13}, stabilization of desired states \cite{Sayrin11,Vijay12}, cooling \cite{Kamba21,Tebbenjohanns21,Magrini21}, and quantum error correction \cite{NielsenChuang_book,Cramer16,Krinner22,Bluvstein23}.
 Feedback control also allows operations that would otherwise be impossible.
-An illustrative example is Maxwell's demon, which was originally conceived as an intelligent being that can decrease entropy of a system against the second law of thermodynamics \cite{Maxwell}.
-In modern language, Maxwell's demon can be formulated as a feedback controller \cite{Sagawa08,Parrondo15}, and various types of Maxwell's demon have experimentally been realized in both classical \cite{Toyabe10,Koski14_1,Koski14_2,Saha21} and quantum \cite{Vidrighin16,Campati16,Cottet17,Nagihloo18,Masuyama18,Kumar18} systems.
-In view of versatile applicability of feedback control, we are naturally led to the following question: can we utilize feedback control to create and manipulate nonequilibrium topological phases?
-This is the problem we wish to address in this paper.
+A prime example is Maxwell's demon, which was originally conceived as an intelligent being that can decrease entropy of a system against the second law of thermodynamics \cite{Maxwell}.
+Thus, Maxwell's demon can be formulated as a feedback controller \cite{Sagawa08,Parrondo15}, and various types of Maxwell demons have experimentally been realized in both classical \cite{Toyabe10,Koski14_1,Koski14_2,Saha21} and quantum \cite{Vidrighin16,Campati16,Cottet17,Nagihloo18,Masuyama18,Kumar18} systems.
+In view of versatile applicability of feedback control, we are naturally led to the following question: Can we utilize feedback control to create and manipulate nonequilibrium topological phases?
+We address this problem in the following.

 In this paper, we present a class of dynamical topological phases that can be realized with feedback control of quantum systems.
-Here, a unique role played by feedback control is that one can choose operations in such a manner that they depend on measurement outcomes.
+Here, a unique role played by feedback control is that one can choose operations depending on measurement outcomes.
 This flexibility enables versatile real-time control of topological phases that would be hard to achieve by unitary dynamics in which the driving protocol is predetermined and cannot depend on the state of a system under control.
-Furthermore, feedback control enables active control of a quantum system, in contrast with passive control of open quantum systems by engineered dissipation.
+Furthermore, feedback control allows active control of a quantum system, in contrast with passive control of open quantum systems by engineered dissipation.